mwilson309-alt/topics-about-me-2026/README.md

 >To make my homework easier
 + What you would need to learn in order to make it
->I would need to learn how to publish an app, how to update an app, And I would need to make an AI *Don't worry about whether you currently know how to build it.*
+>I would need to learn how to publish an app, how to update an app, And I would need to make an AI

+*Don't worry about whether yu currently know how to build it.*

+this is a change

 ## Part 6 — Prove You Know Markdown